Carlos081023/Carlos_Portfolio2/README.md

 ### Demand Forecast
 ![image alt](https://github.com/Carlos081023/Carlos_Portfolio2/blob/e75e3746d9d19045445cef7f1db015fcd9389aea/Screenshot%202024-11-09%20211628.png)

 Demand over time trendline has very evident seasonality to it.
-Demand peaks in Fall months, more specifically September and Novemeber, consistently over the four year period of 2020-2023.
+Demand peaks in Fall months, more specifically September and November, consistently over the four year period of 2020-2023.
 Understanding this will be essential to creating an accurate and reliable demand forecast.

 #### Yearly Demand Regression Line
 ![image alt](https://github.com/Carlos081023/Carlos_Portfolio2/blob/530605a4fb8a1e85a4a5e02a6807fa93f280b2d8/Screenshot%202024-11-08%20200301.png)